- 10th August 2022 - 20th March 4045

 - Email us at email@example.com

-We can also run this course at your offices as a company-dedicated training session on a date of your choosing.
-Please indicate when contacting us if you are interested in this option.
+We can also run this course on a date of your choosing or as a bespoke course.
+Please let us know if you are interested in this option.

 - Course Objectives

 - Amorphousv& Semi-crystalline

 - Fibre Reinforcement